Liquid Candy: Sports Drinks, Juice and Smoothies Deconstructed

 Flavored & Blended Coffee Concoctions are empty calories and caffeine bombs.
 Some contain more than 700 calories!
 Hold the whipped cream and packets of sugar, please.
 Conversely, black coffee can be very healthy but once you start adding a bunch of other stuff to it, all bets are off.
 A huge industrial flavor laboratory in New Jersey makes many of the added ‘flavors’ for coffees you’ll find at the supermarket and Starbucks.
 These flavors are essentially fragrances added together with a solvent to attach it to the coffee bean prior to roasting.
 And to make matters worse the most defective beans are usually used for this processing in order to cover up the poor quality and bad taste.
 Yum.
 Have some black coffee or unsweetened tea – these drinks are zero calories and full of antioxidants.

-*Beer & Mixed Cocktails are converted to ethanol which is preferentially processed in the liver for fuel – all the while postponing the ever important fat burning process.
+Beer & Mixed Cocktails are converted to ethanol which is preferentially processed in the liver for fuel – all the while postponing the ever-important fat burning process.
 There are a lot of empty calories in these beverages.
 A 12 0z. margarita can tip the scales at 375-475 calories – and many people don’t stop at one.
 Alcohol tends to increase one’s hunger, decrease willpower and the ability to make healthy choices.
 To be fair and even-handed: The Journal of the American Medicine Association concluded in a meta-analysis of 34 studies, “Low levels of alcohol intake (1-2 drinks per day for women and 2-4 drinks per day for men) are inversely associated with total mortality in both men and women.
 Our findings, while confirming the hazards of excess drinking, indicate potential windows of alcohol intake that may confer a net beneficial effect of moderate drinking, at least in terms of survival.”
 Like most things in life, moderation is key.
 But if you are trying to lose weight, steer clear of beer.

-*Smoothies In 5 minutes it is very easy to drink a 1000 calorie smoothie and exceed your RDA of sugar.
+Smoothies In 5 minutes it is very easy to drink a 1000 calorie smoothie and exceed your RDA of sugar.
 Blending fruit and/or vegetables destroys most of the fiber and thus causes ‘unnatural’ insulin spikes.
 It is a fact, liquid calories do not satisfy appetite as much as whole foods.
 Thus drinking a smoothie might not only leave you unsatisfied but hungry.
-Plus pulverizing food changes the rate and effect of nutrient digestion that is not fully understood.
-Turning foods into liquids dramatically raises their glycemic load, how the food affects blood sugar and insulin levels.
+Plus pulverizing food changes the rate and effect of nutrient digestion which is not fully understood.
+Turning foods into liquids dramatically raises their glycemic load, and how the food affects blood sugar and insulin levels.
 In the end, eating whole fruits and vegetables will be a much healthier way to go.
 Don’t fool yourself into believing a 12 oz. smoothie will satisfy all of your fruit and vegetable requirements for a day.

 Juices spike your insulin levels very quickly and have high amounts of fructose, the most advantageous sugar for expedited fat storage.
 Juices contain little to no fiber.
 Physiologically, your body doesn’t know the difference between juice and soda.
 Except juice may have a bit more vitamins and less sodium.
 Science shows that blending or juicing fruits and veggies will rob them of one the most precious and healthiest nutrients, fiber – and even worse may potentially spike your glucose levels leaving you more hungry, fatter and insulin resistant.
 Many juices can have up to 6 pounds of fruit within a 16 oz serving of a cold-pressed beverage.
 Our bodies will digest the juice faster than whole foods thus clearing a path to the next meal much sooner.
 The American Academy of Pediatrics states: “Fruit juice, has NO essential role in healthy, balanced diets of children.”
 I’d go one step further and extend that recommendation to adults.